Mark Lorimer

-Mark Lorimer is a British dancer / choreographer best known for his work with the Brussels-based choreographers Anne Teresa De Keersmaeker and Thomas Hauert.
+Mark Lorimer is a British dancer and choreographer, best known for his work with the Brussels-based choreographers Anne Teresa De Keersmaeker and Thomas Hauert.

-Training and start as a dancer
+Early life and education

 Mark Lorimer was a student at the London Contemporary Dance School, and graduated in 1991.

+Dance career

 After that, he joined the dance company The Featherstonehaughs (a sister company of The Cholmondeleys) of choreographer Lea Anderson.
-Until 1993, he worked with them on various stage art projects, but also on films, local projects and an adaptation of Pasolini's Teorema with theater and opera director Lucy Bailey.
+Until 1993, he worked with them on various stage art projects, but also on films, local projects and an adaptation of Pasolini's Teorema with theatre and opera director Lucy Bailey.

 In 1993, he moved to Brussels to work with the Compagnie Michèle Anne De Mey on Pulcinella, a dance production with a live version of the Italian Suite from Igor Stravinsky's Pulcinella.

 Collaboration with Anne Teresa De Keersmaeker / Rosas

 His most important (and longest) collaboration, however, was the one he started with Anne Teresa De Keersmaeker / Rosas in 1994.
 From Amor constante, más allá de la muerte (Anne Teresa De Keersmaeker / Rosas, 1994) to En Atendant (Anne Teresa De Keersmaeker / Rosas, 2010) he danced in ten new productions.
 He also performed in restagings of Bartók / Mikrokosmos (Anne Teresa De Keersmaeker / Rosas, 1987), Kinok (Anne Teresa De Keersmaeker / Rosas, 1994) and Mozart / Concert Arias.
 Unmoto di gioia.
 (Anne Teresa De Keersmaeker / Rosas, 1992), and was a repetitor on In real time (Anne Teresa De Keersmaeker / Rosas, TG Stan and AKA Moon, 2000) and Vortex Temporum (Anne Teresa De Keersmaeker / Rosas, 2013).
-In 2009, Mark Lorimer, with Rosas dancer Cynthia Loemij, also performed a choreography by Anne Teresa De Keersmaeker on Prélude à l'après-midi d'un faune by Claude Debussy for the film Prelude à la Mer by Thierry De Mey.
+In 2009, Lorimer, with Rosas dancer Cynthia Loemij, also performed a choreography by Anne Teresa De Keersmaeker on Prélude à l'après-midi d'un faune by Claude Debussy for the film Prelude à la Mer by Thierry De Mey.

 Collaboration with Thomas Hauert / ZOO

-Another important collaboration of Mark Lorimer was that between 1997 and 2005 with Thomas Hauert / ZOO.
+Another important collaboration of Lorimer was that between 1997 and 2005 with Thomas Hauert / ZOO.
 He danced in six new productions of the dance company, from Cows in Space (Thomas Hauert / ZOO, 1998) to Modify (Thomas Hauert / ZOO, 2004).
-For 5 (Thomas Hauert, Mark Lorimer, Sara Ludi, Samantha van Wissen and Mat Voorter / ZOO, 2003) the various then core members of the company created their own choreographies.
-For Mark Lorimer, that was Nylon solution, a collaboration with Chrysa Parkinson.
+For 5 (Thomas Hauert, Lorimer, Sara Ludi, Samantha van Wissen and Mat Voorter / ZOO, 2003) the various then core members of the company created their own choreographies.
+For Lorimer, that was Nylon solution, a collaboration with Chrysa Parkinson.